dmlc/cxxnet/README.md

   - developer can write numpy-style template expressions to extend the library only once
   - mshadow will generate high performance CUDA and CPU code for users
   - It brings concise and readable code, with performance matching hand crafted kernels
+* Convenient interface for other languages
+  - Python interface for training from numpy array, and prediction/extraction to numpy array
+  - Matlab interface (TODO)

 ### Backbone Library
 CXXNET is built on [MShadow: Lightweight CPU/GPU Tensor Template Library](https://github.com/tqchen/mshadow)
 * MShadow is an efficient, device invariant and simple tensor library
   - MShadow allows user to write expressions for machine learning while still provides
   - This means developer do not need to have knowledge on CUDA kernels to extend cxxnet.
 * MShadow also provides a parameter interface for Multi-GPU and distributed deep learning
   - Improvements to cxxnet can naturally run on Multiple GPUs and being distributed